avinashbest/data-structure-iit-kanpur/README.md

 - The total number of nodes in a complete binary tree with depth d is 2d+l-l where leaf nodes are 2d while non-leaf nodes are 2d-l
 <!-- Image -->
 - A binary tree with n nodes is said to be complete if it contains all the first n nodes of the above numbering scheme.
-- A complete binary tree of height h looks like a full binary tree down to lvel (h-l), and the level h is filled from left to right.
+- A complete binary tree of height h looks like a full binary tree down to level (h-l), and the level h is filled from left to right.
 - A binary tree with n nodes and of depth d is strictly binary tree all of whose terminal node are at level d, in a complex binary tree, there is exactly one node at level 0, two nodes at level l, and four nodes at level 2 and so on.

 # Internal & External Nodes:

 - An internal node is a tree having atleast one-key and possibly some children.
-It is some times convenient to ahve another types of nodes, called an external node, and pretend that all null child links point to such a node.
+It is some times convenient to have another types of nodes, called an external node, and pretend that all null child links point to such a node.
 An external node doesn't exist, but serves as a conceptual place holder for nodes to be inserted.
 - We draw internal nodes using circles, with letters as labels.
 External nodes are denoted by squares.
 The square node version is sometimes called an extended binary tree.
 A binary tree with n internal nodes has (n+1) external nodes.
 <!-- Image -->